programminghistorian/ph-submissions/en/drafts/originals/interactive-visualization-with-plotly.md

 It is also possible to customise it with labels, colours and alignment options.

-In the below example, we'll create a table to store the entire Philadelphia homicides dataset:
+In the example below, we'll create a table to store the entire Philadelphia homicides dataset:

 ```python
 fig = go.Figure(